spree/spree-guides/content/v2.2/integration/api/messages.md

 ## Pushing a Message to the Hub

 ***
-For more information on the structure of messages and to view some sample messages, please view the [Sample Messages guide](/integration/sample_messages).
+For more information on the structure of messages and to view some sample messages, please view the <%= link_to "Sample Messages guide", "integration/sample_messages" %>.
 ***

 Let's go over pushing a couple different messages to the Spree Commerce hub.
 First, we'll push a more basic message, `stock:change`, and then we'll push a more complicated messages, `order:persist`.